Excelling in Academics and Research

 Return to In This Together

-The University of Mississippi is working to promote the health and safety of the campus community while we support students in their academic pursuits.
-We know that excelling in your academics is important and we are here to help you navigate challenges this fall.
+The University of Mississippi continues to promote the health and safety of the campus community while we support students in their academic pursuits.
+We know that excelling in your academics is important and we are here to help you navigate challenges due to the disruptions.
 We want to support your academic success in your courses, research, creative works, and professional skill development.

-The Graduate School can assist faculty and graduate students as they continue to rely upon technology for many courses, advising interactions, and other evaluative processes (e.g., dissertation defenses).
+The Graduate School can assist faculty and graduate students as they engage in advising interactions and other evaluative processes (e.g., dissertation defenses).
 Please contact the Graduate School at firstname.lastname@example.org for assistance.

 What Does COVID-19 Mean for My Research, Scholarship, or Creative Work?